JakubFlis/DICOM-FHIR-Integration/README.md

 - Webapp

 ### Integration
-Python project for processing DICOM files and for Velocity integration.
+Python project for processing DICOM files into a designated format specified by a template.

 ### Server
 Installation guide for the [HAPI-FHIR](https://github.com/jamesagnew/hapi-fhir) backend server.